ReserveJudgement/Centaur-GPT/README.md

 ## Manager types
 Classes of manager for the virtual centaur team:
 - The "CentaurModel" class loads a torch model, either transformer or fully-connected, and uses it to make decisions at each position.
-- The "PolicyIterate" and "FCIterate" classes also load a torch model (transformer and fully-connected respectively), but they score positions by playing out each recommendation of the base players and then rolling out the rest of the game using the model.
-These classes are good for reinforcement learning using the policy iteration algorithm.
+- The "PolicyIterate" and "FCIterate" classes also load a torch model (transformer and fully-connected respectively), but they score positions by playing out each recommendation of the base players and then rolling out the rest of the game, using the model.
+These classes are good for reinforcement learning using the policy iteration algorithm (see illustration at head of file).
 - The "Oracle" class scores the recommendations without using a model, by rolling out games from recommendations, using a specified base player alone for continuation.
   This is for comparison to an upper baseline, since this type of rollout at each move is too computationally intensive for actual play.
 - The "RandomChoice" class runs a random mixture policy between the base players.
 By default p=0.5, but it can be adjusted.
 Setting p=0 or p=1 can be used to run the baselines of each team member playing alone.